NoelKhan/Medibot-MBSE/.github/SELF-HOSTED-RUNNERS.md

 ## Overview

-All CI/CD workflows in this repository support both **GitHub-hosted runners** and **self-hosted runners**.
-By default, workflows use GitHub-hosted runners (`ubuntu-latest`), but you can easily switch to self-hosted runners using repository variables.
+All CI/CD workflows in this repository **default to self-hosted runners** with automatic fallback to GitHub-hosted runners if needed.
+This provides cost savings and better performance while maintaining reliability.

+**Default Behavior:**
+- ✅ Uses self-hosted runners if available
+- ✅ Falls back to GitHub-hosted (`ubuntu-latest`) if no self-hosted runner is available
+- ✅ Can be overridden with `RUNNER_TYPE` repository variable

 ---